-The Mafia Islands lie quietly in the Indian Ocean, just forty minutes flight from Dar es Salaam.
+The Mafia Archipelago lie quietly in the Indian Ocean, just 40 minutes' flight from Dar es Salaam.

 Virtually unknown, the names of Bwejuu, Mbarakum, Juani, Jibondo and Mafia mean little to most people.
 Yet these islands make up the most beautiful archipelago in the Indian Ocean, tiny jewels resting in an azure sea.